 During her tenure as Artistic Director, Laura oversaw the development and production of more than a dozen world-premieres including three productions by Lookingglass ensemble member and Tony Award-winning director Mary Zimmerman and Heidi Stillman’s adaptation of Dickens’ Hard Times, a Jeff award winner for Best Production, published by Northwestern University Press.

 She also served as Lookingglass’ Co-Director of Artistic Development and Literary Manager working with artists to develop new plays and adaptations.

 For five years, Laura was a singer, songwriter and bass player for the Chicago power pop band, Tart.
 Formed with singer, songwriter and guitarist Joy Gregory, the band played such venerable venues as The Empty Bottle.
 The Metro, The Double Door and Lounge Ax (RIP).
 Tart released two singles on Sweet Pea Records and a self-released CD called Start.
 Tart’s original lineup was Laura, Joy and drummer Michael Lenzi.
 Rick Karr joined the band as lead guitarist, keyboard player and songwriter.
 When Lenzi left to tour with his band, Number One Cup, drummer Mike “Slam” Sankowski joined and completed Tart’s final lineup.

 Laura began her professional career as an actor, originating roles in all of the early work by director Mary Zimmerman (Tony-winner, MacArthur "Genius" and Lookingglass Ensemble member) including The Notebooks of Leonardo da Vinci and Godiva, among others.
 Her New York acting credits include productions at the Brooklyn Academy of Music, Lincoln Center and Metamorphoses on Broadway.
-As an Ensemble Member of Lookingglass, she appeared in fifteen world premieres including The Odyssey, The Arabian Nights (Jeff Award, best production), La Luna Muda and Hard Times (Jeff Award, best production).
+As an Ensemble Member of Lookingglass, she appeared in fifteen world premieres including The Odyssey, The Arabian Nights (Jeff Award, Best Production), the musical La Luna Muda (also co-writer of music/lyrics) and Hard Times (Jeff Award, Best Production).
 Regional credits include productions at the Goodman and Steppenwolf Theaters (Chicago), Actor’s Gang (LA), Arden Theatre (PA), Berkeley Rep (CA), Seattle Rep (WA) and McCarter (NJ), among others.
 She finished her acting career on a high note, playing Emily Webb opposite David Schwimmer's George Gibbs in Lookingglass Theatre Company’s production of Our Town directed by Tony-winner Anna D. Shapiro and Jessica Thebus.